Courses Offered by Theatre and Dance

 • THE 606 Creative Dramatics

 The art of creative drama and how it can be used in the school and community with children, youth, adults, and "special populations."
 Students teach their own classes in creative drama during the latter part of the semester.
+May be taught concurrently with THE 506.
+Cannot receive credit for both THE 506 and THE 606.

 Credit hoursLecture contact hoursLab contact hoursTypically offered